 If you work in a state where licensing is not required, hire only knowledgeable, experienced personnel.
 Additionally, ensure that every employee is trained in lock-out/tag-out procedures, fall protection, prevention of electrical injury, and working safely in a confined space.
 This kind of training is one of the surest ways to prevent unnecessary injuries and deaths.

 The Carmoon Group is one of New York’s most trusted providers of insurance solutions to small and medium sized businesses.
 We are particularly knowledgeable about the construction industry, and have a wealth of experience helping construction contractors manage and transfer risk.
-So why not give us a call today to set up an appointment to discuss your needs?
+So why not give us a call today to set up an appointment to discuss your business insurance needs?
 Or simply reach out online and we’ll get back to you at a convenient time.